ProjectPythia/.github/.github/CONTRIBUTING.md

    1. Replace the `thumbnail.svg` with a thumbnail image relevant to your cookbook
    1. Change `README.md` to include your cookbook title, a sentence or two describing the cookbook, and if desired embed your thumbnail image.
 See the [Radar Cookbook](https://github.com/ProjectPythia/radar-cookbook/blob/main/README.md) for an example
    1. In the badge links in `README.md`, change `cookbook-template` to your cookbook repo name
-   1. Replace the `title`, `author`, `description`, `thumbnail`, and the domain and package `tags` fields in the `_config.yml` file with values relevant to your cookbook.
-These values will affect how information about your cookbook is displayed in the gallery.
+   1. Replace the package `tags` fields in the `_config.yml` file with values relevant to your cookbook.
+These will be used to determine what filters will display your Cookbook.
+   1. Edit the `CITATION.cff` file with your authors’ names, and optionally ORCID’s affiliations, and websites (pointing to GitHub accounts or other).
+Change the name of your Cookbook contributors, title, and add a brief abstract.
+These values will affect how information about your cookbook is displayed in the gallery and be used in the Zenodo citation of your Cookbook.
+   1. Edit the `notebooks/how-to-cite.md` file with your Cookbook title in the line, "The material in <This Cookbook> is licensed ..."
    1. Commit your changes with git, and [open a Pull Request](https://foundations.projectpythia.org/foundations/github/github-pull-request.html) on your cookbook repo.
 When you open a PR there, the github-actions bot will comment a link to a preview of your cookbook
 1. Transfer cookbook to the [ProjectPythia](https://github.com/ProjectPythia) organization
    1. [Contact Project Pythia via the Pangeo Discourse](https://discourse.pangeo.io/c/education/project-pythia/60) (or otherwise) to let us know about your cookbook